wng6w8w8rc-gif/fe-archi-planning/05-visits/VISIT-TOKEN-PATTERN.md

 **New Files:**

-- `store/visits/createVisitOperationStore.ts` - Factory function (Option 1)
+- `store/visits/visitStore.ts` - Unified store with factory function
-- OR unified store files if using Option 2 or 3

 **Removed Files (if using factory approach):**